Comedian Andy Kaufman to be inducted into WWE Hall of Fame

 “Kaufman’s interactions with Lawler transformed the business and opened up pathways for future cross-over Superstars such as Johnny Knoxville who honored the comedian with his WrestleMania 38 ring gear.”

-Kaufman was best known for his unorthodox style of stand-up comedy, as well as perforance on “Taxi.”
+Kaufman was best known for his unorthodox style of stand-up comedy, as well as his performance in “Taxi.”
 His turn as a wrestler was even dramatized in the 1999 biopic “Man on the Moon,” starring Jim Carrey as Kaufman.

 Andy Kaufman died in 1985, after a battle with cancer.
 He was 35.